-It is not difficult to locate hundreds of divorce lawyers in Columbus, OH and surrounding areas, but none can match the dedicated focus of Woodford Sathappan McGee when it comes to divorce representation for women.
-We are the only firm in the Columbus, OH area that exclusively represents women facing divorce and have years of experience addressing our clients’ unique concerns.
+It is not difficult to locate a divorce lawyer, but none can match the dedicated focus of Woodford Sathappan McGee when it comes to divorce representation for women.
+We are the only firm that exclusively represents women facing divorce and have years of experience addressing our clients’ unique concerns.
 We understand how emotionally challenging the divorce process can be for any woman and will do everything we can to provide comprehensive legal support through every phase of the divorce process.

 We will begin handling your case by reviewing the reasons for your divorce and the events that have led to the breakdown of your marriage.
 Next, we will help you determine the best approach to your divorce proceedings, learning as much as we can about you to provide comprehensive and individualized legal counsel.
 We understand that the stressful components of divorce can make it difficult to remain objective about practical issues like alimony and property division.
 You can rely on your team to manage your legal affairs so you can achieve peace of mind during this difficult transition.

-If you are looking for divorce lawyers for women in Columbus, OH, Woodford Sathappan McGee is proud to assist you.
+If you are looking for divorce lawyers for women, Woodford Sathappan McGee is proud to assist you.
 We have years of experience successfully handling difficult divorce cases on behalf of our clients.
 Even more importantly, we have the skills and resources to help you navigate your divorce case, no matter how complex it may be.
-For more information about your legal options in advance of your Ohio divorce and to learn how our firm can assist you, contact us today to schedule a free consultation.
+For more information about your legal options in advance of your divorce and to learn how our firm can assist you, contact us today to schedule a free consultation.